Virtual Activities & Fun Learning Resources

 Mr Spooner recommends the below document for our Years 3-8 children: '20 things to do while the school is closed'.

-Mrs Essling also suggests Art Projects for Kids which is an American website that offers lots of fun art activities to help inspire your children.
-Finally, please also take a look at A-Plan who have created health and wellbeing workshops for children.
+Mrs Essling suggests Art Projects for Kids which is an American website that offers lots of fun art activities to help inspire your children.

 Mrs Canterbury would like to direct you to the following websites to engage in some fun activities:

-Mrs Prowse recommends https://englishtype.com to learn to touchtype.
+Mrs Prowse has recommended https://englishtype.com to learn to touchtype.
 St. Andrew's chose ET Junior as it was

 designed by an Educational Psychologist and brings additional literacy benefits particularly with spelling.